connor-obrien888/tractrix-python/README.md

     Calculate a set of n points in GSE X and Y representing the predicted magnetopause surface in 2D from the IMF sine rectifier sin_rec and the solar wind dynamic pressure p_dyn.
 If multiple sets of solar wind conditions are provided, a surface is calculated for each set.
+Units in Earth radii.

     Parameters
     ----------